cedar-policy/rfcs/text/0101-policy-store-specification.md

 This RFC proposes to create a new "policy store" specification.
 The specification will recommend a file descriptor format that contains all information required to evaluate an authz request.

-Sample policy-store-descriptor.json structure--only an illustrative hypothetical sample--check below [design](detailed-design) for the details.
+See the sample content of a descriptor file below.
+This is only an illustrative example.
+Check [design](detailed-design) section for more details.

 ```
 {